tsdat/pipeline-template/README.md

     from the terminal on your computer where you would like to work on the code.

 ## Setting up your Anaconda environment
-1. Open an appropriate terminal shell from your computer
+1. Open a terminal shell from your computer
-   1. If you are on Linux or Mac, just open a regular terminal
+   - If you are on Linux or Mac, just open a regular terminal
-   2. If you are on Windows, start your Anaconda prompt if you installed Anaconda directly to Windows, OR open a WSL terminal if you installed Anaconda via WSL.
+   - If you are on Windows, start your Anaconda prompt if you installed Anaconda directly to Windows, OR open a WSL terminal if you installed Anaconda via WSL.

-2. Run the following commands to create and activate your conda environment, where $REPOSITORY_ROOT represents the folder where you checked out your pipeline repository:
+2. Run the following commands to create and activate your conda environment:

     ```bash
     conda env create --file=conda-environment.yaml
     conda activate tsdat-pipelines
     ```

+3. Verify your environment is set up correctly by running the tests for this repository:
+    ```bash
+    pytest
+    ```

-    If you get the following warning message when running tsdat commands in your shell:
+    If you get the following warning message when running the test:
     ```bash
     UserWarning: pyproj unable to set database path.
     ```